SoftwareDefinedBuildings/upmu-plotter/README.md

 * stream (required) - Specifies which stream should be drawn here, either as a UUID in the form of a string, or as an object containing all of the metadata of the stream.
 * color (optional) - Specifies with what color the stream should be drawn, as a string with a pound sign (#) and a six-digit hexadecimal number specifying the color.
 This color _must_ be one of the colors that it is possible to pick with the color picker in the graph's UI.
 Defaults to one of the possible colors, depending of the stream's position in the legend.
+* selected (optional) - Specifies if this stream is selected.
+Only one stream may be selected (if this field is set to TRUE for multiple streams, there is no guarantee as to which stream is actually selected).

 Below is an example of permalink data that uses a fixed window:
 <pre><code>{